abport/Academic-Word-Guessing-Game/README.md

-You're right—thank you for pointing that out!
-The links in markdown should be formatted to correspond with the actual section headings.
-Here's the corrected and fully functional `README.md` with proper anchor links that will work when viewed on GitHub:

 # Academic Word Guessing Game

 Welcome to the **Academic Word Guessing Game**!
 This interactive web-based game challenges users to guess academic words based on their definitions and parts of speech.
 It's a fun and engaging way to enhance your vocabulary.